shariful998765/IDM-Auto-Trial-Reset-Script/README.md

 - Helps fully uninstall IDM without leftovers

 > ⚠️ These tools are meant for educational use, such as understanding how software licensing and system configuration work.
 They are not intended for bypassing software licenses or violating EULAs.

 ---

+## 🧪 How to Use

+### ✅ For `idm_auto_trial_reset.bat`

+1. Double-click on `idm_auto_trial_reset.bat`
+2. The script will:
+   - Run in the background silently
+   - Automatically reset IDM trial when needed
+   - Add itself to Windows startup (only once)
+3. That's it — no further action required!

+> 🕒 The script resets the trial every 5 minutes if IDM is closed.
+Just let it run and IDM will always start as a fresh trial version.

+---

+### 🧹 For `idm_auto_trial_reset_remover.bat`

+If you no longer want the auto-reset behavior:

+1. Run `idm_auto_trial_reset_remover.bat` as Administrator
+2. It will:
+   - Stop the IDM process
+   - Remove all traces of IDM (registry + files)
+   - Remove the auto-reset script from startup

+> 💡 This is useful if you decide to buy IDM and want to clean up before installing the licensed version.

+---